tonybushido/oxaria_code/README.md

 ## TASK 4 - Compiling reference obervations
 The notebooks below used compile reference measurements from reference methods installed in Oxford 15-minute averages.
 Not the 15-minute data are available by special arrangement with operators.

+Mods / updates needed here if the sensor data are upodated, need to keep reference dataset up to date for the co-located sensor location - High St & St Ebbes.

 | <!-- --> | <!-- --> |
 |---|---|
 | January 2020 to February 2021 | [4_converging_sebbes_highst_v1_ratified.ipynb](https://github.com/tonybushido/oxaria_code/blob/main/src/1_2020/4_converging_sebbes_highst_v1_ratified.ipynb) |